Moving Average Strategy

 Calculation of the Moving Average

-The Oil Trading Moving Average is also known as MA - is calculated as an average of crude trading price using the most recent crude trading price data.
+The Trading Moving Average is also known as MA - is calculated as an average of crude trading price using the most recent crude trading price data.

-To calculate the ten day MA the crude trading price of the last 10 days is averaged, the oil moving average indicator is then updated constantly after every new crude trading price period.
+To calculate the ten day MA the crude price of the last 10 days is averaged, the moving average indicator is then updated constantly after every new crude price period.
 So after every new crude trading price period is formed the moving average is then calculated afresh using the most recent 10 crude trading price periods, that is why it is called a moving average because the average is constantly moving when crude trading price data is updated.